zetanumbers/rfcs/text/0000-unforgettable-types.md

 }
 ```

-TODO(reword):
-Cannot be sent across threads to not accedentally send it to itself, thus forgetting it.
-So this struct is marked as `!Send`.
-JoinGuard is !Send to not create an ownership cycle:
+However there's one last aspect that should be accounted as it is possible to send `JoinGuard` to the thread it "holds", essentially creating an ownership loop and forgetting it.
+Thus it must be `!Send` to disallow sending between threads, unless forgetting is allowed:

 ```rust
 pub struct JoinGuard<'a, T> {